WinVector/wrapr/extras/wraprNotations.md

     ## $ASSESSMENTTOTAL
     ## [1] "points"

+And we use the uppercase/lowercase convention to mark what portions of code we wish to be substituted/re-written.

 I would like to call out that all of these `wrapr` features (`:=`, `qc()`, `mapsyms()` `map_upper()`, `let()`) are concrete functions that can be used separately or used together.
 That is: `:=` isn't a symbol that has a new interpretation only in `let()` blocks, it is a inline function that actually builds named vectors, and these named vectors in turn happen to be able to specify the mappings `let()` needs.
 This allows you to learn and test these functions separately (and allows you to find new uses for them in your own code).
 For example: if you find a new way to use `let()` blocks that needs a new mapping function, you can build that function (as the current functions are not wired into `let()`, so are not magic or privileged).

 For multi-expression `let()`-blocks we must add `{}`.
 For `:=` to work we must have `wrapr`'s definition active, which we achieved by loading the `wrapr` package after loading the `data.table` package. `data.table`'s use of `:=` should continue to be correct as that is always performed by `data.table` itself, where `wrapr`'s definition can not interfere.